 Support to Members

-Stay at Home in Wilton has been in operation for only a couple years and yet we have been able to help our members out in a number of different ways:
+Stay at Home in Wilton has been in operation for over six years and we have been able to help our members out in a number of different ways:

 - Stay at Home in Wilton is my family.
 I have no family in Connecticut and my friends are also gone or have moved away.
 I could not stay in my house without Stay at Home in Wilton.
 They provide my transportation to many doctor appointments.
 My driver isn’t just a driver – she is a "friend".
 One volunteer takes me grocery shopping, to CVS, doctor appointments, for a haircut, etc. every Thursday and we go out for lunch also.
 I save up my shopping for our Thursday outing.